SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSDeliveryTerm/GetTooltip.md

 so.topic: reference
 ---

-Get the tooltip description for the DeliveryTerm list item.
+Get the tooltip description for the NSDeliveryTerm list item.

-**Returns:** String DeliveryTerm tooltip description.
+**Returns:** String

 ```crmscript
 NSDeliveryTerm thing;